 The papers of Ellsworth C. Carlson document his undergraduate days at Oberlin College, his years as an Oberlin Shansi Memorial Association representative to China and Shansi board member, his professional contributions as a faculty exchange member, and his special interest in East Asian History.
 About one-third of this collection documents Carlson's service as a Shansi representative to China and OSMA board member correspondence.
 Of some significance are two (Chinese) maps, hand-written statistics, and tabular data compiled by Carlson (ca. 1941) tracing the Ming Hsien migrations after the Japanese invaded China in 1937 (see Series 3).

 The collection has been arranged in twelve series: 1.
 Biographical Files; 2.
 Letters Sent Home (from Oberlin College); 3.
 Files Relating to OSMA; 4.
 Correspondence; 5.
 Miscellany; 6.
 Faculty and Student Exchanges; 7.
 Scholarly Publications; 8.
 Speeches and Talks; 9.
 Files of Florence “Bobbie” Carlson; 10.
 Files relating to The Oberlin Band: the Christian Mission in Shansi, 1882-1900 (Materials are arranged chronologically within folders), 11.
-Photographs, and 12.
+Photographs and Albums, and 12.
 Moving Images.

 Although a Professor of History at Oberlin College for over thirty years, documentation on his teaching at Oberlin College is very thin.
 For instance, no teaching files, other than those covering his faculty exchanges, are included in these papers.